 This distinctive red-type saddlebags has a much narrower saddle than the other red-type saddlebags found in Wisconsin (red saddlebags and Carolina saddlebags, which have wide saddles with jagged exterior margins).
 Other narrow-saddle saddlebags are not likely to be seen here, but it can be distinguished from those by the presence of two pale stripes on the side of the thorax and by the largely black abdomen tip (S8-10).
 The pale thoracic stripes are bright on females and juveniles, but darken with age and can be difficult to see on older males.

 Breeds in shallow, open, well-vegetated ponds and pools, including temporary and brackish habitats.
 Does best in habitats lacking fish, which appears to be true of all saddlebags.
 Common in lowlands of South America and the West Indies; possibly resident in southern Texas and southern Florida; other North American records are probably vagrants.
 The first Wisconsin records were reported in 2012 from five counties; also first reported in Minnesota from two counties (Jackson 2012).
 Not known to breed in Wisconsin although it may occasionally do so.
 Please report any evidence of breeding of this species (pairs in wheel, ovipositing females, tenerals, nymphs, or exuviae) to the Wisconsin Odonata Survey.

-Observations in Wisconsin have spanned late June through early September.
-Adults have been observed from May through October in New Jersey.
+Observations in Wisconsin and other northern states have spanned late June through early October.

 Reference: Jackson, D. 2012.
 Hunting for Tramea in Wisconsin and Minnesota.
 ARGIA 24(4): 23-24.